 Tag Archives: water changes

-Popeye disease, also known as exophthalmia, is when a fish’s eye bulges from its face and becomes cloudy.
-It is a symptom of a fish disease rather than a condition and is caused by poor water quality, injury, and/or bacterial … Continue reading
+Pop-eye, also known as exophthalmia, is when a fish’s eye protrudes from its face and becomes cloudy.
+It is a symptom of a fish disease rather than a condition and is caused by poor water quality, injury, and/or bacterial infection. … Continue reading

 A basic principle to understand for angelfish and any fish keeping is the nitrogen cycle for an aquarium.
 The nitrogen cycle involves fish waste and how it relates to water quality, food, nitrates, nitrites, and ammonia.
 Controlling this fish tank … Continue reading